History Fast Food Introduction to Part 1

 This industry has a significant role in balancing our lives in its efforts and methods to satisfy its markets’ defined needs.
 Fast Food discovered new methods of marketing to apply.
 With restaurants still being one of the higher business failure rates, it often required a lot of marketing strength to succeed.
 We’ll now review a few of those methods.

-The phrase that “Location is everything” is extremely true in the fast food industry.
+The phrase that “Location is everything” is extremely true for a fast food location strategy.
 Once a restaurant chain would begin to grow during expansion, the importance of identifying a specific new additional location in a city became recognized as a valid requirement.
 So, performing an extensive marketing analysis was extremely important.
 It helped reduce business losses and failures and it directly impacted maximizing sales and profits.

 If a restaurant niche involved college youth, families, or upscale, the demographics was key to initial success.
 Also, learning the city planning was important for understanding its long-term potential for continued success.
 Here are some examples of new locations-related situations that led to later business issues.